CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 .. dovrebbe essere capitolo 3.5.3:
 __________________________________
-Access with VNC remote desktop (LINUX)
+Access with VNC remote desktop (Linux)
 __________________________________

 For this method the Remmina utility is required.
 In user friendly Linux distribution as Ubuntu, Remmina could come pre-installed.